-\textbf{Depth Optimization using Weak Auxiliary Cue} To address the depth ambiguity of 3D human obtained from reference image, we leverage 2D affordance images generated in advance.
-Since the human pose in images are geometrically inconsistent, we select the largest subset inliers $\mathcal{I}$ among them which are ``semi-consistent'' with the reference image by applying RANSAC~\cite{fischler1981random} in terms of joint re-projection error.
+\textbf{Depth Optimization using Weak Auxiliary Cue.} To address the depth ambiguity of 3D human obtained from reference image $I_d$, we leverage 2D HOI images generated in advance.
+Since the human poses in images are geometrically inconsistent, we select the largest subset inliers $\mathcal{I}$ among them which are ``semi-consistent'' with the reference image by applying RANSAC~\cite{fischler1981random} in terms of joint re-projection error.
 The joint triangulation is performed on two images, including the reference image.
-Note that we generate sufficiently large amount of 2D affordance images to ensure the existence of the inlier set.
-The inliers $\mathcal{I}$ is used for specifying depth $z_d$, as shown in Fig.~\ref{fig:ransac} via depth optimization by minimizing the joint re-projection loss defined below:
+Note that we generate sufficiently large amount of 2D HOI images to ensure the existence of the inlier set.
+The inliers $\mathcal{I}$ is used to estimate the human depth $z_d$ by optimizing the joint re-projection loss defined below:

-where ${\Pi_{d'}}, \mathbf{j}_{d'}$ denotes the weak perspective projection and predicted 3D joints in world coordinate w.r.t. the inlier image $I_{d'}$, and $\bm{f}_d\in\mathbb{R}^{3}$ is the normalized direction of the camera $\Pi_d$.
-For initial depth before optimization, we leverage occlusion cues which human segmentation provides as a depth ordering between human and object, inspired by Jiang \textit{et al.}~\cite{Jiang_2020_CVPR}.
-Around the object location, we initialize equispaced 7 SMPL-X along the camera direction and select the one with the best IoU between the rendered mask (regarding occlusion) and segmentation from the image.
-The initialization is helpful in the case when optimal position of object is between two human body parts along the camera direction (e.g., body of motorcycle is placed between human legs while riding), which collision loss (which will be explained next) often prevents human from crossing the object while optimization.
-See Supp.
-Mat. for additional details.
+where $\bm{f}_d\in\mathbb{R}^{3}$ is the normalized direction of the camera $\Pi_{\gamma(d)}$.
+Inspired by Jiang \etal~\cite{Jiang_2020_CVPR}, we leverage the human segmentation masks to reason about occlusion and promote a initial depth for human.
+We initialize SMPL-X~\cite{SMPL-X:2019} models along the camera direction and select the model with the best IoU between the rendered mask (regarding occlusion) and the segmented region to be an initial of optimization.
+This is useful when the optimal object position is in between two human body parts along the camera direction (\emph{e.g.}, a motorcycle body between the legs while riding) as we use a collision loss term during optimization.

-We also leverage a collision cue to estimate fine-grained depth, considering physical plausibility.
-We adopt collision loss from COAP~\cite{Mihajlovic:CVPR:2022_COAP} where the human body is represented as SDF~\cite{oleynikova2016signeddistancefields} field.
-We set object vertices as query points to reduce the collision between human and object, namely $\mathcal{L}_\text{collision}$.
+The collision loss is used to estimate fine-grained depth, as the collision cue can provide physical plausibility of 3D HOI samples.
+We adopt collision loss from COAP~\cite{Mihajlovic:CVPR:2022_COAP} where the human body is represented as signed distance field~\cite{oleynikova2016signeddistancefields}.
+We set object vertices as query points to reduce collision between human and object, namely $\mathcal{L}_\text{collision}$.
 We optimize depth $z_d$ to minimize the total loss: